 The Working Group noted that the majority of respondents agreed with this view.

-A DNO respondent noted that they do not agree.
+A DNO respondent stated that they do not agree.
 They believe that the Working Group should further clarify what the requirements of the data are for the new arrangement.

-The Working Group reviewed the response and, as previously noted, will contact this DNO in order to clarify how the solution will work under DCP 203 if implemented.
+The Working Group reviewed the response and, contacted this DNO in order to clarify how the solution will work under DCP 203 if implemented.

 Question 12 – Are there any alternative solutions or matters that should be considered by the Working Group?